rust-lang-deprecated/failure/book/src/fail.md

 The `Fail` trait is a replacement for [`std::error::Error`][stderror].
 It has been designed to support a number of operations:

-- Because it is bound by both `Debug` and `Display`, any `Fail`ure can be printed in two ways.
+- Because it is bound by both `Debug` and `Display`, any failure can be printed in two ways.
 - It has both a `backtrace` and a `cause` method, allowing users to get
-- It supports wrapping `Fail`ures in additional contextual information.
+- It supports wrapping failures in additional contextual information.
 - Because it is bound by `Send` and `Sync`, failures can be moved and share between threads easily.
 - Because it is bound by `'static`, the abstract `Fail` trait object can be